 In 2020, we supported Festival des 3 continents’ Produire au Sud coproduction workshop organized for the first time in Kolkata, India by Arthouse Asia Film Festival and saw the participation of 7 teams from across the continent.
 Produire au Sud is a workshop focusing on the outline and structure of coproduction within the film industry.
 It is now called KoPro/PAS workshop.

-The French Institute in India, through its Indo-French Professional Meetings of the Moving Industry organised every year in Cannes in May and in Mumbai in December, has initiated a platform to discover and source the latest and best French content of different genres, for every platform.
+The French Institute in India, through its Indo-French Professional Meetings of the Moving Industry, organised every year in Cannes in May and in Mumbai in December, has initiated a platform to discover and source the latest and best French content of different genres, for every platform.

 France is the birthplace of the technology and art of cinema and like India, has a particularly strong film industry.
-The French Institute in India actively provides French cinema a larger exposure in a vibrant Indian ecosystem.
+The French Institute in India actively provides French cinema with a larger exposure in a vibrant Indian ecosystem.

 Screenings of French films are organised regularly at the various Alliances françaises across India.
 IFI also collaborates with cultural centres, cinemas and festivals in order to present recent and innovative French films to the Indian audience.